Daridorexant: Mechanism of action

 The endogenous orexin neuropeptides, orexin A and orexin B, are involved in the regulation of sleep–wake cycles and act to promote wakefulness.
 Deficiency of orexin signaling is thought to be the primary cause of the sleep disorder narcolepsy.
 Disturbances in orexin signaling may also be involved in insomnia.
 Research suggests that orexin signaling may change with age, and this has been implicated in age-related sleep disturbances.
 By blocking the actions of orexins and modulating sleep–wake cycles, orexin receptor antagonists like daridorexant reduce wakefulness and improve sleep.
 The sleep-promoting effects of dual orexin receptor antagonists are thought to be mediated specifically by blockade of the OX2 receptor in the lateral hypothalamus.
 Although narcoleptic symptoms were a theoretical concern during the development of orexin receptor antagonists, this has not been observed in clinical trials of these agents.

 Pharmacokinetics

 Absorption

 The absolute bioavailability of daridorexant is 62%.
 The poor aqueous solubility of daridorexant limits its bioavailability.
 It reaches peak concentrations within 1 to 2 hours following a dose.
 Food prolonged the time to peak by 1.3 to 2 hours and decreased the peak concentrations by 16 to 24%, but did not affect area-under-the-curve concentrations.

 Distribution

 The volume of distribution of daridorexant is 31 L. Its plasma protein binding is 99.7%.
 The plasma-to-blood ratio of daridorexant is 0.64.
 Daridorexant is a lipophilic molecule and effectively crosses the blood–brain barrier in animals.

 Metabolism

 Daridorexant is extensively metabolized primarily by CYP3A4 (89%).
 Other cytochrome P450 enzymes contribute individually to less than 3% of the clearance of daridorexant.
 Daridorexant has 77 identified metabolites.
 Its major metabolites are less active than daridorexant as orexin receptor antagonists.

+Recently, a study was carried out using human liver microsomes reported that daridorexant underwent 3 reaction; hydroxylation at the methyl group of the benzimidazole moiety, oxidative O-demethylation of the anisole to the corresponding phenol, and hydroxylation to a 4-hydroxy piperidinol derivative.
+Researchers proved that the chemical structures of the benzylic alcohol and the phenol are products of standard CYP450 reactions; while the latter hydroxylation product was incompatible with the initially postulated hydroxylation of the pyrrolidine ring, hence they suggested that human monooxygenase CYP3A4 catalyzes the intramolecular rearrangement of daridorexant.
+In detail, they proposed the following mechanism, hydroxylation in 5-position of the pyrrolidine ring initially will yield a cyclic hemiaminal which subsequently will hydrolyze to a ring-open amino aldehyde.
+Afterwards, cyclization of the latter onto one of the nitrogen atoms of the benzimidazole moiety will yield the final 4-hydroxy piperidinol metabolite.